doged-io/doged/CONTRIBUTING.md

 top priority, more important than completing other tasks.
 - Automate as much as possible, and spend time on things only humans can do.

-Here are some handy links for development practices aligned with Bitcoin ABC:
+Here are some handy links for development practices aligned with Dogecash:

 - [Developer Notes](doc/developer-notes.md)
 - [Statement of Bitcoin ABC Values and Visions](https://archive.md/ulgFI)